thomasWeise/oa/structure/searchSpace/README.md

 \git.code{mp}{Encoding}{An base class for encodings.}{moptipy/api/encoding.py}{}{book}{doc,hints}

-The class given in [@lst:Encoding] provides the blueprint for a function `map` which maps one point&nbsp;`x` in the search space to a candidate solution instance&nbsp;`y` of the solution space.
+The class given in [@lst:Encoding] provides the blueprint for a function `map` which translates one point&nbsp;`x` in the search space to a candidate solution instance&nbsp;`y` of the solution space.
 This class corresponds to the general definition $\encoding:\searchSpace\mapsto\solutionSpace$ of the encoding.
 An implementation of `map` will overwrite whatever contents were stored in object&nbsp;`y` in the process, i.e., we assume the objects&nbsp;`y` can be modified.